annaspiers/spatial-data_mapping_RLadies/planning.md

 3. Work through some advanced mapping techniques to show the range of versatility of mapping in R. There are plenty of examples online that offer a few cookie cutter ways to map your data basically, but showing some cool expansions or extra features that are harder to find would be a good use of time

 ##### Spatial data
-* sp vs st packages
+* sp vs sf packages
 * file naming conventions. either personal or as a team. make a guide
 * how to share QGIS data? hard to say
 * reference that if you're using remote sensing data, use L0, L1, etc. naming convention.